MButterly/Bartterly/README.md

 Dash of simple syrup

 Shake until very cold.
 Strain into ice-filled tumbler or maragita glass.
 Garnish with a lime wheel.

 ___

+### Mexican Firing Squad
+An old Mexico City drink from the 30s

+Into an ice-filled shaker, put:

+1.5 oz Tequila (Blanco)
+3/4 oz Grenadine
+3/4 oz Lime Juice
+4 Dashes of Angostura Bitters

+Shake until very cold.
+Strain into ice-filled highball glass.
+Garnish with a lime wedge and cherry stuck onto a pick.

+___